RFlanagan82/Ryan-Flanagan-Portfolio/README.md

 # Ryan-Flanagan-Portfolio

 ## Description
-The portflio site contained in this repository has been created from the skills I've learned thus far within the Georgia Tech Coding Bootcamp - Fall 2020 cohort.
+The portfolio site contained in this repository has been created from the skills I've learned thus far within the Georgia Tech Coding Bootcamp - Fall 2020 cohort.

 This site contains 3 pages to include: